 Volumetric pretreatment practices, such as forebays, are sized based on a percentage of the required treatment volume of the GIP.
-The percentage requirement for the pretreatment practice will vary depending on the design level of the GIP and is exclusive of the required treatment volume for the GIP.
+The percentage requirement for the pretreatment practice is exclusive of the required treatment volume for the GIP.
 Exclusive, in this application, is defined as being separate from the required treatment volume of the GIP.
 The volume provided by pretreatment practices cannot be included in the calculation for overall treatment volume provided by the GIP.

 Table 4.3.
-Required Pretreatment Elements for Infiltration Practices Flow Type Level 1 Facility Options Level 2 Facility Options Point/ Concentrated Forebay 15% pretreatment volume (exclusive) enhanced check dam (TDOT EC-STR-6A) flat bottom without stone Proprietary structure (MWS approval) Forebay 25% pretreatment volume (exclusive) enhanced check dam (TDOT EC-STR-6A) flat bottom without stone Proprietary structure (MWS approval) Sheet Gravel diaphragm to grass filter strip (15' with maximum 3:1 slope) Upstream GIP Outlet protection may be required at upstream GIP outfall
+Required Pretreatment Elements for Infiltration Practices Flow Type Pretreatment Options Point/ Concentrated Forebay 15% pretreatment volume (exclusive) enhanced check dam (TDOT EC-STR-6A); or approved equivalent flat bottom without stone Proprietary structure (MWS approval) Sheet Gravel diaphragm to grass filter strip (15' with maximum 3:1 slope) Upstream GIP Outlet protection may be required at upstream GIP outfall